Lavello

-Lavello (Potentino: Lavìdde) is a town and comune in the province of Potenza, in the region of Basilicata of southern Italy; it is located in the middle Ofanto valley.
+Lavello (Potentino: Lavìdde) is a town and comune in the province of Potenza, in the region of Basilicata of southern Italy; it is located in the middle Ofanto valley, in the Vulture-Melfese region.

 History

 The area of Lavello was settled in prehistoric times, as attested by findings of an Iron Age village.
 The town originated as a Daunian and then Roman settlement, known as Forentum.
-It was already an important stronghold during the Lombard rule in southern Italy, and here was killed Sicard of Benevento (839).
+It was an important stronghold during the Lombard rule in southern Italy, and here was killed Sicard of Benevento (839).

 Lavello was an important Byzantine center and a bishopric seat from 1025.
 Starting from 1043 Lavello was one of the twelve baronies of the Norman county of Apulia in southern Italy.
 The Normans rebuilt the cathedral and added a line of walls.
 The fortress was strengthened under their successors, the Hohenstaufen.
 Here King Conrad IV of Germany died in 1254.
 As a result of its participation in the anti-Angevine revolt in 1268, it was burnt down by Charles I of Anjou in 1298.

-Main sights

-The Castle

-Church of Annunziata (17th century), housing a 16th-century Annunciation from the Neapolitan School.
+The castle has since been transformed into the town hall.

+The Church of Annunziata, which is in Lavello, was built during the Norman age and dedicated to the Blessed Virgin Assumption.
+A limestone sarcophagus from 1550 is situated in the chapel along with altarpieces and wooden statues.
+Renovations of the church have occurred since the sixteenth century and have continued into the 20th century; in 1986, the central nave floor was redone.

+Climate

+The city is characterized by a Mediterranean climate, with long warm summers and characterized by strong diurnal air temperature variation and snowy winters.
+According to the average data of the thirty years 1961-1990, the average temperature of the coldest month, January, is 6.5 °C, while that of the warmer months, July and August, is 23.4°C.

+Lavello falls within climate band D, a classification that pertains to municipal limits on energy consumption as determined by Decree of the President of the Republic no. 412 of August 26, 1993.
+The maximum limit allowed for the ignition of the heating is 12 hours a day from November 1 to April 15.